 Findings 5B: There are known instances where service members were hit by coalition fire and still have depleted uranium fragments present in their bodies.
 The need to monitor the effects of long-term DU exposure still exists.
-Recently, the DU Registry and Follow-up Program has been broadened into the Toxic Embedded Fragment Study Center.
+Recently, the DU Registry and Followup Program has been broadened into the Toxic Embedded Fragment Study Center.
 This Center was established in 2008 and performs active surveillance on Veterans and active duty members with different kinds of fragments from DU to tungsten component fragments to polyvinyl chloride (PVC) fragments.
 A new directive for this program is being promulgated and a clinical reminder and screening template are already available in Computerized Patient Record System.

 The Armed Forces Institute of Pathology (AFIP) will close in 2011 per 2005 BRAC decision.
-The Joint Pathology Center (JPC), authorized in NDAA2008, will serve as the new Pathology Reference Center for the federal government providing pathology consultation, education, research, and oversight of the vast Tissue Repository housed at the AFIP.
-The planned JPC portfolio will assume the critical functions of the current AFIP services not supported elsewhere.
+The National Defense Authorization Act for Fiscal Year 2008, Public Law 110-181, required the establishments of a Joint Pathology Center (JPC), that shall function as the reference center in pathology for the Federal government providing: (1) diagnostic pathology consultation services in medicine, dentistry, and veterinary sciences; (2) pathology education, to include graduate medical education, including residency and fellowship programs, and continuing medical education; (3) diagnostic pathology research; and (4) maintenance and continued modernization of the Tissue Repository and, as appropriate, utilization of the Repository in conducting the activities described in paragraphs (1) through (3).
 Although established with a smaller footprint, the JPC will be capable of delivering the same breadth and depth of surgical pathology consultation as the AFIP currently provides.
 Currently, the AFIP Division of Biophysical Toxicology (DBT) provides VA with DU testing, embedded metal fragment analysis and metal analysis of tissue surrounding an embedded fragment in support of the Depleted Uranium Follow up Program and The Toxic Embedded Fragment Study Center.
 The JPC will continue to provide this critical service to the VA without a decrement in service.
 Additionally, the DoD laboratories at the United States Air Force School of Aerospace Medicine and the United States Army Public Health Command also provide embedded fragment analysis for DoD and support VA programs on an as-needed basis.
 Historically, VA provides approximately \$2M annually to AFIP for consultation services.

 Recommendations 5B: Continue to provide VA funding in support of the JPC and seek out opportunities with the DoD to enhance toxic embedded fragment analysis.
 Expand upon the current flow of computable data from DoD to VA to assist in the Toxic Embedded Fragments Study Center efforts beyond TMDS-VTA (Theater Medical Data Store-Veterans Tracking Application), to include active-duty, guard/reserve, and retiree medical care data.
-Develop 2-way flow of data between DoD and VA to enhance visibility and epidemiology of these cohorts, because these individuals may be "dual users" of DoD and VA medical care
+Develop 2-way flow of data between DoD and VA to enhance visibility and epidemiology of these cohorts, because these individuals may be "dual users" of DoD and VA medical care.
+Provide JPC Pathologists with read-only access to the VA EMR to enhance their ability to provide appropriate consults through improved access to the clinical data, radiographic images, etc.